city41/neo-geo-dev-book/04-hello-world/index.md

 }
 ```

 When telling the fix layer what tile to use, you need to give it both a tile index and a palette index.
-This is done by taking both values and combining them into one, by shifting the palette's index to the two four bits of the value
+This is done by taking both values and combining them into one, by shifting the palette's index up to bits 12 through 15 of the 16 bit value

 <<< diagram showing the combined values >>>

 In our case we are using the palette at index 0, so we don't actually need to do this, as the top bits will default to zero.
+You will later see that combining various chunks of data into one 16 bit word is very common on the Neo.

 Then we set `REG_VRAMADDR` to the fix map's address.
 Remember, `REG_VRAMADDR` is the register that we use to tell the Neo Geo where in video RAM we want to read or write values.